 It should be no surprise that we pay twice as much for the same ship.
 We pay at least twice as much for almost anything that must be domestically sourced and requires coordination and consent by many players.
 Alon Levy and their colleagues have been documenting this for years with respect to transit infrastructure costs.
 (See Understanding Transit Infrastructure costs in American Cities by Eric Goldwyn, Alon Levy, Elif Ensari and Marco Chitti) They suggest, for example, that "the difference between the best and the worst procurement practices contributes a factor of 2 difference in construction costs."
 So Drum's a-bit-incredulous explanation is actually perfectly plausible.

-But procurement dysfunction is only one of many ills the Transit Costs Project documents, and overpaying merely by a factor of two is a pretty good outcome for American public works.
+But procurement dysfunction is only one of many ills the Transit Costs Project document, and overpaying merely by a factor of two is a pretty good outcome for American public works.
 Read the whole thing, as they say, even if it is 424 pages.
 (No, I haven't.)

 A lot of things go wrong in a US context that just don't go wrong nearly as much in other places.
 Pretty much every factor of production costs more.